 As you can see from the previous paragraph, it is incredibly easy to create your own vocal samples.
 However, if you want to shorten this process, there are several places on the web where you can download free vocal samples to use.
 Here are a few examples, but I am sure you will find many more on investigation.

 So, there you have it!
 I hope this article has inspired you to try out using samples.
 As mentioned earlier, please do make sure you have all the rights to use someone else’s recordings before using them in your project.
 Try making your own and try downloading some free vocal samples from the resources listed above, and most of all – have fun creating!

 Now you have heard our top tips and got access to these brilliant free vocal sample resources, you will hopefully be utilising them when producing your music!
-Allow us to help you amplify your music, collaborate with others, and even get your music in TV, film and more.
+Allow us to help you with music publishing, amplify your music, collaborate with others, and even get your music in TV, film and more.
 Why not try Music Gateway for free?